Order by noon for same-day delivery · Mon–Sat across Los Angeles

 Practical rule: Use fresh lavender as a textural, fragrant layer.
 It usually reads better in support than as the entire floral story.

-If palette meaning matters, especially in wedding flowers, our red and white rose meaning guide can help you think through what color combinations are saying.
+If palette meaning matters to you, especially for wedding flowers, our rose color meaning guide can help you think through what different pairings are saying.

 Our picks